-Individuals who are sole proprietors, partners, S corporation shareholders, and members of limited liability companies generally will be required to make federal and Minnesota estimated tax payments if their income tax and, for federal purposes, self-employment tax will exceed taxes paid through withholding and credits by \$500 or more (\$1,000 for federal individual income tax purposes).
+Individuals who are sole proprietors, partners, S corporation shareholders, and members of limited liability companies generally will be required to make federal and Minnesota estimated tax payments if their income tax and - for federal purposes, self-employment tax - will exceed taxes paid through withholding and credits by \$500 or more (\$1,000 for federal individual income tax purposes).
 The tax is determined on income from all sources, not just on income from the business.

-Individuals may use Federal Form 1040ES, Estimated Taxes for Individuals, or may voluntarily elect to use the Electronic Federal Tax Payments System (EFTPS) to make Federal estimated tax payments.
-The IRS offers a secure service called Direct Pay, which can be used to pay estimated taxes.
-Federal Form 1040-ES contains a worksheet to use to compute federal estimated tax payments.
+Individuals may use federal Form 1040-ES, Estimated Taxes for Individuals, to determine and pay estimated taxes.
+To make federal tax payments, individuals may or may use the Electronic Federal Tax Payments System (EFTPS).
+The IRS also offers a secure service called Direct Pay with Bank Account to pay estimated taxes.

-Minnesota estimated tax payments may be made online through the Minnesota Department of Revenue website using direct debit or by credit/debit card.
-Review Estimated Tax.
+Minnesota estimated payments may be made through the Minnesota Department of Revenue website using direct debit or by credit/debit card (additional fees apply).
 Minnesota estimated tax payments made by check must include a voucher.
-Payment vouchers can be created using Payment Voucher System.
+Payment vouchers can be created using the Payment Voucher System.
+For more information see payment options for Estimated Tax.

-A C corporation whose estimated tax is expected to be \$500 or more must make estimated tax payments.
-A C corporation is not required to pay estimated taxes for the first year it is subject to tax in Minnesota.
+C corporations use federal Form 1120-W and Minnesota Form M4, Corporate Franchise Tax Return, to calculate estimated tax payments.
+C corporations are not required to pay estimated taxes for the first year they are subject to tax in Minnesota.
 Federal estimated tax payments are deposited with an authorized financial institution.
-Minnesota payments are filed with the Department of Revenue.
-Corporations use federal Form 1120-W and Minnesota Form M4 to calculate estimated tax payments.
+Minnesota payments are made with the Department of Revenue.

 Partnerships and S corporations must make Minnesota estimated tax payments if their minimum fee and S corporation taxes are expected to be \$500 or more, or if they have any nonresident individuals whose tax is expected to be \$500 or more and who are included on the entity's composite income tax.
 Withholding of tax for nonresident partners or shareholders is subject to estimated tax requirements.
-Forms, worksheets, and instructions are available from the Internal Revenue Service and the Minnesota Department of Revenue at the addresses and telephone numbers provided in the Resource Directory section of this Guide.